saraozn/tp/docs/UserGuide.md

 #### Listing all customers: `listcust`

-Updates the [Customer List](#3-customer-list) to show all customers in your database.
+Updates the [Customer List](#3-customer-list) to show all customers in your database for ease of viewing.

 Format: `listcust`